 See a doc if: Symptoms don’t go away within a week.
 You likely need a stronger, prescription-strength cream (or for extreme cases, an oral steroid, like prednisone).

 Your best defense: Though your doctor or pharmacist should warn you if a prescription drug can cause a sun allergy, keep an eye out for these common culprits: ketoprofen (found in some prescription pain meds) or tetracycline, doxycycline, or minocycline (all found in antibiotics).
 And, of course, lather on the broad-spectrum SPF.

 What it looks like: Cracking, itching, or skin that looks white, dry, scaly, or pruney.

-Treat it: An OTC antifungal medication, like Micatin ($10, soap.com), should tackle the infection within a few weeks.
+How to treat it: An OTC antifungal medication, like Micatin, should tackle the infection within a few weeks.
 Until it clears, be sure to keep skin dry so fungus doesn’t spread.
 Also avoid wearing shoes without socks, and try not to wear the same shoes two days in a row, as fungus can get in the lining of shoes and re-infect skin.

 See a doc if: Skin hasn’t cleared within three to four weeks, or if you notice symptoms in the nails, too.
 You may need a prescription-strength medication.

 What it looks like: Tiny pink or flesh-colored bumps that itch—a lot.